Error: mount.nfs: access denied by server

 # Wrong password or corrupted data

-# Verify password is correct
+# Verify password in config file:

 Changing Passwords